pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 6. Deploy the PingFederate container.
 The environment variables `SERVER_PROFILE_URL` and `SERVER_PROFILE_PATH` direct Docker to use the server profile you've modified and pushed to Github.

    > To save any changes you make after the container is running, add the entry `--volume <local-path>:/opt/out` to the `docker run` command, where <local-path> is a directory you've not already created.
-See *Saving your changes* in [Get Started](getStarted.md) for more information.
+See [Saving your changes](saveConfigs.md) for more information.

    For example:
   ```bash